No chilly day is complete without a big bowl of this ground beef vegetable soup!

 Ground Beef Vegetable Soup

-Make a big batch on the weekend and portion it out for lunches or dinners throughout the week.
+Use canned, frozen, or leftover veggies.
+I make a big batch on the weekend just to portion out for the week.

 Here are the ingredients you’ll need to make this delicious soup: